 Legacy L3 handover scheme based on historical measurement result(s) and/or event(s) could be problematic when e.g. either UE’s mobility is high and/or among micro cells of high density.
 Initial study shows that measurement prediction based on AI algorithm has the potential to predict measurement result(s) in future so that proactive handover scheme can help improve handover performance.
 Furthermore, such measurement prediction functionality can enable saving measurement efforts in either temporal domain or frequency domain.
 Hence in Rel19, a study item i.e. FS_NR_AIML_Mob is approved to study use case for mobility within NR system.

-Among use cases in Rel19 study item, RRM prediction and measurement event prediction for cell level measurement result are focused.
-Extensive simulations for RRM measurement prediction, measurement event prediction and corresponding SLS are conducted on high priority scenarios i.e. FR2 intra-frequency temporal domain case A, FR1 intra-frequency temporal domain case B and FR1 inter-frequency prediction.
+Among 3 use cases in Rel19 study item, RRM measurement prediction and measurement event prediction for cell level measurement result are focused.
+Extensive simulations for RRM measurement prediction, measurement event prediction including corresponding SLS are conducted on high priority scenarios i.e. FR2 intra-frequency temporal domain case A (i.e., prediction of measurements in a prediction window by using historical actual measurements in an observation window), FR1 intra-frequency temporal domain case B (similar to case A, but predicted measurement result(s) in previous prediction window are skipped), and FR1 inter-frequency prediction.

 The study on temporal domain case A is to verify the motivation i.e. how much handover performance can be improved based on predicted measurement results/event in future.
-For purely RRM prediction, it has been observed that the performance i.e. the average L3 RSRP prediction accuracy within a certain prediction window is less than 1dB.
+For purely RRM measurement prediction, it has been observed that the performance i.e. the average L3 RSRP prediction accuracy within a certain prediction window is less than 1dB.
 And AI algorithm outperforms non-AI algorithm e.g. sample and hold.
 The performance gain against non-AI increases in more challenging scenario e.g. with higher UE speed and longer prediction window etc. The further simulation on measurement event prediction based on temporal domain case A show high F1 score, on top of which SLS indicates that HOF rate decreased quite many compared to legacy handover procedure.

 The study on temporal domain case B is to verify the motivation i.e. whether the degradation of handover performance is acceptable while partial measurement is skipped.
 For purely RRM measurement prediction, RAN2 has observed that prediction accuracy e.g. with 50% MRRT (measurement reduction rate in temporal domain) of less than 1 dB is observed.
 High F1 score is observed for the measurement event prediction based on temporal domain case B and it is concluded in corresponding SLS that minor or even no handover performance degradation is observed.